marianmeres/simple-router/README.md

 # @marianmeres/simple-router

-A lightweight, framework-agnostic URL router with support for dynamic parameters, wildcards, query strings, and reactive subscriptions.
+A lightweight, framework-agnostic string pattern matcher and router with support for dynamic parameters, wildcards, query strings, and reactive subscriptions.

+Can match any string identifiers - URLs, file paths, command names, or custom patterns.
 Originally inspired by [Sapper-like regex routes](https://sapper.svelte.dev/docs#Regexes_in_routes).
-Intended primarily for - but not limited to - client-side SPA routing.
+Primarily designed for client-side SPA routing, but flexible enough for any pattern matching needs.

 ## Features